Axelle Carolyn

-Axelle Carolyn (born 3 April 1979 in Brussels) is a Belgian filmmaker and former actress and journalist.
+Axelle Carolyn (born 3 April 1979) is a Belgian filmmaker and former actress and journalist.

 Biography

 Acting

 Amongst many other jobs she worked on her way to directing her first films, Carolyn briefly worked in front of the camera.
 Her most notable appearance was as Pict warrior Aeron in Neil Marshall's Centurion.

 Author career

 A horror reporter for various magazines and websites from 2005 to 2008, Carolyn's non-fiction career culminated with the 2008 publication of It Lives Again!
 Horror Movies in the New Millennium, for which she won the Silver Award at the Book of the Year Awards; and 2018's FrightFest Guide to Ghost Movies, an analysis of the 200 most significant ghost stories ever made.

-She also had several short stories published in various anthologies, including in Dark Delicacies III, and The Mammoth Book of Body Horror.
+She also had several short stories published in various anthologies, including Dark Delicacies III, and The Mammoth Book of Body Horror.